VoelDani/VoelDani/README.md

 - 👋 Hi, I’m @VoelDani Gamer, Recruiter and Martial Arts Fan.
 Always with full speed and sometimes with Volbeat.
 - 👀 I’m interested in connecting with people who are interested in finding their perfect-job-fit
-- 📫 How to reach me: d.abidi@searchperfect.de
+- 📫 How to reach me: daniela.abidi-voelbel@netlution.de

 <!---
 VoelDani/VoelDani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.